JohnKechagias/DataExtractor/docs/implementation_description.md

    denote the common columns.
 Ex. `(0, 1) : (1, 0)` means that
    the second col of the first table is the same as the first col of the second table.
-3. Dfs the graph and find a valid search order.
+3. Find a hamiltonian path of the graph and use it as a search order.
-4. Create the metadata based on the dfs result and the links lookup table.
+4. Create the metadata based on the found hamiltonian path and the links lookup table.

 ## DATA EXTRACTION PROCESS